 Why do I need to have $5 in an account?

-Will my deposits continue to be federally insured?
+Are my deposits still federally insured?

-Will I still be able to use my debit card?
+Can I still use my debit card?

-Will my online banking change?
+Has my online banking changed?

 FDIC and NCUA Insurance Compared

 |Insurer||Single Account- one owner||Joint Account- more than one owner||Retirement Accounts- includes IRAs|